TheoA816/e2e/README.md

 Steps to run

 1. Create a local psql database called e2e
-2. Run the create table commands situated in db/schema.sql
+2. Run the create table commands situated in db/schema.sql for the e2e database
 3. npm i in both the client and server folders
 4. Fill in the missing server/.env file with your details below
 5. To start the server, go to the server folder and run -- npx nodemon src/server.ts (install npx if fail)